kubernetes/enhancements/keps/sig-node/3573-device-plugin/README.md

-These servers implement the gRPC interface defined later in this design document and once the device plugin makes itself known to kubelet, kubelet will interact with the device through two simple functions:
+These servers implement the gRPC interface defined later in this design document and once the device plugin makes itself known to kubelet, kubelet will interact with the device through simple functions.
+In v1.8, the two functions were introduced:
   1. A `ListAndWatch` function for the kubelet to Discover the devices and their properties as well as notify of any status change (device became unhealthy).